The advice: Stick to the essential a lot. First.

 include items such as clairvoyance, levitation, bilocation, becoming as small as an atom, materialization, having access to memories from past lives.
 [WP, "Sidhi"]

 However, there are other, more helpful powers or "skill sets" to go for first, is the bet.
 Sound scepticism should be helpful (see the Kalama Sutta), along with equally sound confidence in oneself and the skilful, dear, own practice along the Way, where right mindfulness or smriti (Sanskrit), involves awareness of the present moment.
 It is part of the Gentle Middle Way of Buddhism.
-Buddhism focusing of the mind may leads to very deep states of absorption, dhyanas, jhanas.
+In sound Buddhism, focusing well may well "deepen the mind" making the meditator more capable, more aware and so on.
+Good meditation leads to meditative states, called dhyanas in Sanskrit, and jhanas in the Pali language.
 Buddha tells of five such stages.
-There is also great wisdom, great insight to go for (Sanskrit prajna), of attaining to the truth of what is.
+There is also great wisdom, great insight to go for (Sanskrit: prajna), of attaining to the truth of what is.
 Buddha compares these powers to a team of five horses.
 If set to work together, these powers could prove very useful.
 (O'Brien 2014)

 These are siddhis (or supernatural powers) that Patanjali Yoga lists:

 In the Bhagavata Purana, knowing the past, present and future is a siddhi, and knowing the minds of others, and more.
-The ten secondary siddhis mentioned above are listed in the Uddhava Gita (15:6-7), a part of the Bhagavata Purana.
-In the Uddhava Gita they are stated more categorically than this:
+Ten siddhis are also listed in the Uddhava Gita (15:6-7.
+It is a part of the Bhagavata Purana.
+In the Uddhava Gita the ten powers are formulated more categorically than this:

-What could be more needed than going for and possibly getting miracle powers, is a balanced perspective as to using them or not: what powers, how, when, under what conditions, etc. Flaunting such powers a lot could prove very unwise.
-And in sorry cases occult powers steal guts that otherwise could be put to good use, is also part of handed-over, ancient teachings.
+What could be more needed than going for and possibly getting miracle powers, is a balanced perspective.
+Flaunting such powers or using them indiscretely could prove unwise.
+That is a part of handed-over, ancient teachings.

 Carroll, Robert Todd.
 "The Skeptic's Dictionary."
 1994-2014.
 On-line.